opnsense/docs/source/intro.rst

 - Intrusion Detection and Inline Prevention

-  - Built-in support for Emerging Treats rules
+  - Built-in support for Emerging Threats rules
   - Simple setup by use of rule categories
   - Scheduler for period automatic updates